hiltmon/hiltmon.com/source/_posts/2013-05-23-letterhead-markdown-style.markdown

 {% img /images/letterhead.jpg 500 153 %}

 I thought that letterheads went the way of the dodo about the same time [fax machines][fax] and [US Mail][usps] both died out. *I was wrong*.
 It turns out, sometimes to make something "official" <span class="light">(whatever the heck that means)</span> you need it on letterhead.
-And since its 2013, a PDF version is acceptable.
+And since it's 2013, a PDF version is acceptable.

 Now I could have just dragged a logo into a [Pages][pages] document, added the letterhead text, written the document, manually formatted it, PDF'd it and emailed it.
 But since I am probably going to do more of these, I decided to integrate letterheads into my regular [Markdown][markdown] process.